user profile avatar

 Bio

 I’m Aleah C. Frison, a medical student at the University of Houston College of Medicine with a passion for orthopedic surgery, oncology, and health equity.
 I earned my B.S. in Human Biology & Society from UCLA and currently serve as President of the Class of 2027 Student Council, where I help shape student policy, wellness initiatives, and academic support systems.
 My commitment to leadership and service extends beyond the classroom.
 I founded Melanated Med LLC, a mentorship platform supporting women of color in medicine, and launched my school’s chapter of the Ruth Jackson Orthopaedic Society to create space and guidance for women pursuing surgical specialties.
-I’ve also worked closely with faculty as a liaison during our LCME accreditation process and participate in several service organizations promoting outreach, mentorship, and representation.
+I’ve also worked closely with faculty as a liaison during our LCME accreditation process and participated in several service organizations promoting outreach, mentorship, and representation.
 Clinically, I conduct research at MD Anderson Cancer Center, where I explore financial toxicity in sarcoma patients.
 I’ve presented nationally on firearm injury trends, health disparities, and student-led initiatives addressing food insecurity.
 I aim to build a career at the intersection of patient care, advocacy, and innovation—improving systems while caring for individuals.

 Education